Aider-AI/aider/docs/benchmarks-1106.md

 whenever I change aider's prompting or the backend which drives LLM conversations, I run the benchmark to make sure these changes produce improvements (not regressions).

-The benchmark users aider to try and complete
+The benchmark uses aider to try and complete
 [133 Exercism Python coding exercises](https://github.com/exercism/python).
 For each exercise, Exercism provides a starting python file with stubs for the needed functions, a natural language description of the problem to solve